I have a teenager who is just about to finish high school (…10 class contact days and counting).

 Marketing If You Are Introverted

-If people are not really your thing (or only in small doses), and you gain your most energy from reflection and considered responses, then your most successful marketing will come from connecting on your terms.
+If people are not really your thing (or only in small doses), and you gain your most energy from reflection and considered responses, then your most successful marketing will come from connecting and networking on your terms.

 Consider a small weekly networking group where you get to know only a handful of people in a much deeper way.
 Form strategic alliances with one or two aligned businesses.
 Guest post on sites.
 Create knockout e-products, ezines and autoresponder sequences.
 Go for content upgrades to build your mailing list.
 Batch and schedule your social media interactions.
 Hold virtual classes or membership based websites.
 Split test to see what aspects of your online world generates the best response.
 Curate content and share links to great content around the net.